rafaverde/rafaverde/README.md

 ## Connect with Me

-- 📫 Feel free to connect with me on LinkedIn to learn more about my professional journey.
+- 📫 Feel free to connect with me on [LikendInd](["https://www.linkedin.com/"](https://www.linkedin.com/in/rafavalverde/)) to learn more about my professional journey.
-- 🚀 Check out my RocketSeat profile: RocketID
+- 🚀 Check out my RocketSeat profile: [RocketID]("https://app.rocketseat.com.br/rocketid/rafaverde")
-- 🎨 Explore some of my design and advertising work on Behance.
+- 🎨 Explore some of my design and advertising work on [Behance]("https://www.behance.net/rafaelvalverde").

-Thanks for stopping by!
+### Thanks for stopping by!
 Let's create amazing things together. 🌟